param107/tryton-documentation/developer_guide/basic_concepts.rst

 This is the base class that every kind of model inherits.
 It defines common attributes of all models.
 For details description about Models in tryton refer to `Tryton Model Docs <http://doc.tryton.org/3.0/trytond/doc/ref/models/models.html/>`_
+A complete library model is explained in the previous chapter.

 **Views**